siam4201/Data_Cleanup/README.md

 ## Project structure

-- data/: raw and processed data (see data/README.md)
+- data/: raw and processed data (see data/README.md).
-- notebooks/: Jupyter notebooks for exploration and analysis
+- notebooks/: Jupyter notebooks for exploration and analysis.

 ## Setup

-- Use the enviroment.yml to setup the necessary enviroment and libraries
+- Use the enviroment.yml to setup the necessary enviroment and libraries.

 ## Data
 - See the data folder readme.md for instructions and links.